daytonaio/content/articles/20240819_developing_inside_containers.md

 tags: ["Containerization", "VSCode", "Development Environment", "Docker", "Daytona"]
 ---

+## TL;DR

+Containerization allows you to package your application and its dependencies into a single, portable unit that runs consistently across different environments.
+This guide shows you how to set up a development environment inside a container using VSCode.
+It covers the basics of containerization, how to avoid common pitfalls, and how Daytona optimizes their containerized workflows.

+---

 ## A Beginner's Guide to Developing Inside Containers with VSCode

 ### Introduction